latysheff/node-sctp/README.md

 * passive [boolean] Indicates passive mode.
 Socket will not connect, but allow connection of remote socket from host:port.
 Default: false
 * udpTransport [Object] UDP transport socket
+* ppid [number] default PPID for packets.
+Default: 0

-### socket.createStream(id)
+### socket.createStream(streamId, ppid)
-Creates SCTP stream with stream id.
+Creates SCTP stream.
 Those are SCTP socket sub-streams.
+If stream already exists, returns it.
+Stream 0 always exists.

+* streamId [number] stream id.
+Default: 0
+* ppid [number] default PPID for packets (if not set, socket setting is used)

 > After the association is initialized, the valid outbound stream identifier range for either endpoint shall be 0 to min(local OS, remote MIS)-1.